symbiotic-engineering/OpenFLASH/docs/multi_constants.rst

 Multi-Constants
 =================

-This module defines various global constants that are utilized throughout OpenFlASH.
+This module defines various global constants that are utilized throughout OpenFLASH.
 These include physical parameters, geometric dimensions, and settings that can be adjusted for different problem configurations.